Insight

 Given the EC did not have jurisdiction to review Illumina/GRAIL, the EC’s prohibition — which marked the first time that the EC had prohibited a purely vertical deal — unwinding order and unprecedented interim measures decision all fall away.
 We expect the EC to move quickly to withdraw these decisions.

-Most crucially for the parties, the EC no longer has a legal basis to penalise them for completing the transaction while the EC’s investigation was ongoing.
+Most crucially for the parties, the EC no longer has a legal basis to penalize them for completing the transaction while the EC’s investigation was ongoing.
 In 2023, the EC fined Illumina a record EUR432 million — reaching the maximum possible of 10% of turnover — and GRAIL a symbolic EUR1,000 — the first time a target had been fined for gun-jumping.

 The parties’ victory will not revive the transaction, however.
 Due to opposition to the deal from the U.S. Federal Trade Commission (FTC), Illumina announced its intention to unwind its merger with GRAIL in December 2023 following a U.S. Court of Appeals for the Fifth Circuit decision that supported the FTC’s determination of anticompetitive harm in the market for cancer detection tests.